Tax Audits: IRS and State Tax Audits

 The federal government and the government of California, by way of example, are in dire straits financially.
-California has been rumored to be close to declaring bankruptcy as a result of the effects of the 2008 collapse of the housing bubble and the associated problems this created on Wall Street, resulting in the largest bail out in history and over a 14 trillion dollar federal deficit.
+California has been rumored to be close to declaring bankruptcy as a result of the effects of the 2008 collapse of the housing bubble and the associated problems this created on Wall Street, resulting in the largest financial bailout in history and over a 14 trillion dollar federal deficit.
 When the taxpaying public is not making money, tax revenues decline.
 Worse yet, when they are incurring record losses, tax revenue all but dries up!
 Consequently, California’s auditing, criminal investigation and collection efforts have all ramped up in response.

 Like the federal government, California also has criminal statutes and criminal investigation departments aimed at quelling fraudulent schemes involving, payroll, income taxes, and the underground economy.
 In addition California routinely investigates fraud involving sales taxes.
 California routinely shares information with the federal government regarding the results of its audits and criminal investigations and vice versa so any “fire” lit by an audit or investigation is virtually ensured to spread.

-As a combo Tax Attorney and CPA who has handled literally thousands of federal and state audits over my career and has focused the majority of my practice on criminal tax issues over the last seven years, I have observed a steadily increasing amount of criminal tax investigations disguised as plain-Jane civil audits.
+As a combination of both Tax Attorney and CPA who has handled literally thousands of federal and state audits over my career and has focused the majority of my practice on criminal tax issues over the last seven years, I have observed a steadily increasing amount of criminal tax investigations disguised as plain-Jane civil audits.
 The U.S. Justice department has just lifted its three-year hiring freeze, and at a recent ABA Criminal Tax Symposium a representative of the Tax Division of the Justice Department made it clear that business was better than ever within the Tax Division and that they were looking to hire.

 It is imperative for the federal government to maintain tax compliance when the level of income tax audits is steadily declining.
 Consequently, it is logical that the federal government would turn to its other mechanism for encouraging tax compliance by more vigorously prosecuting tax offenders for tax crimes.
 It is well known to the government that a large percentage of U.S. taxpayers file tax returns and remit income tax payments to a great extent out of fear of criminal prosecution and incarceration.
 It takes a constant stream of highly publicized tax crime prosecutions to maintain the “fear level” within the tax paying public.